taskcluster/taskgraph/docs/concepts/task-graphs.rst

 complete.

-And as you can see, the graph we've built now includes everything we wanted (the test jobs) plus everything required to do that (docker images, builds).
+And as you can see, the graph we've built now includes everything we wanted (the test tasks) plus everything required to do that (docker images, builds).

 Dependencies
 ------------